jasonl99/cache_memo/README.md

 # cache_memo gem

+** Please note:  this gem is experimental, and is subject to change. **

 This gem improves on typical memoziation techiques by allowing the memoized value to expire after a user-defined duration.

 Typically, memoization looks like this: